 Further advice on Google competitor analysis

 As I said earlier, data is at the heart of PPC and there is a lot of information available to you from different sources.
-At PPC agency Atomic Leap, we always recommend regular competitive analysis to give you a competitive edge.
+At Atomic Leap, we always recommend regular competitive analysis to give you a competitive edge.
 For help on setting this up, contact our team today.

 Take Advantage of Granular Search Remarketing Audiences